lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 Now that is done i made a education.js and made a function that i give the education information as argument. this repeats a h3 as title of the education. then a h4 witch is a title for the where and when. and a P for a definition about the education.
 I am happy with the results.

 Made training.js and did the same thing as the education function.
 Styling wil be done later.

+13-09-2021

+I made the naxt page of my skillset.
+I downsised the skilss to six important skills:

+- MS Office
+- HTML
+- CSS
+- Javascript
+- Visual Studio Code
+- Corel Paintshop Pro

+i found a CSS method on Youtube to make wheels that turn like the ones on my paper CV. it took a while to make them mobile first but i got this.